zwpku/colvars-finder/docs/math_backgrounds.rst

 .. _rep_colvars:

-.. rubric:: Representation of collective cariables
+.. rubric:: Representation of collective variables

 In molecular applications, we often expect that the collective variables, denoted by :math:`\xi:\mathbb{R}^{d}\rightarrow \mathbb{R}^k`, are invariant